johnhm22/weatherapp/README.md

 In the console, run 'npm init' in the root directory.

 ### Starting the server and running tests
 This I did by running 'nodemon server.js' in the /dist directory which contains all the js files.
-I also ran jest from here.

 ### To do list and problems encountered
 * Although a css file was created, for some reason, the html simply wouldn't pick it up.
 In the end, the styles were inserted inline.